 Kevin Carolan, Governor Roosevelt

 Carolan originated the role of Theodore Roosevelt, in his gubernatorial days, in Newsies and returned to the show both for the 2014 national tour and the 2017 theatrical release.
 Most recently, he played Tom Clancy alongside Melissa McCarthy in the feature film Can You Ever Forgive Me?.
-He now tours the country with the cast of Come From Away as Claude.
+Most recently, he toured the country with the cast of Come From Away as Claude and others.

 Kyle Coffman, Henry